 The bill amends the Alabama Rural, Agribusiness, and Opportunity Zone Jobs Act to improve access to capital for rural and minority-owned businesses by allowing the issuance of state matching capital to certified growth funds.
-Key changes include replacing the term "SSBCI" with "Alabama Innovation Corporation" in the definitions section and repealing Section 40-9H-9, which previously outlined legislative intent regarding funds from the American Rescue Plan Act of 2021.
-The act will become effective upon a specified appropriation, and it clarifies definitions related to growth businesses and funds, specifying that eligible growth businesses must have fewer than 200 employees and operate primarily in designated growth zones.
+Key changes include replacing the term "SSBCI" with "Alabama Innovation Corporation" in the definitions section, which clarifies the responsible state body for fund management.
+The bill also repeals Section 40-9H-9, which previously outlined legislative intent regarding the use of funds from the American Rescue Plan Act of 2021, indicating a shift away from reliance on federal funding sources.
+Additionally, it updates definitions related to growth businesses and funds, emphasizing the creation and retention of high-wage jobs, and establishes criteria for growth businesses, including those with fewer than 200 employees and those in designated growth zones.

-Additionally, the bill establishes the Alabama Rural, Agribusiness, and Opportunity Zone Jobs Act Account, allowing for an appropriation of up to $25 million, and modifies loan agreement terms for growth funds, including a 1% interest rate and provisions for loan forgiveness based on job creation metrics.
-It revises the application process for growth fund certification, extending the application acceptance period from 30 to 90 days, and emphasizes the importance of economic impact assessments.
-The bill also introduces penalties for growth funds that fail to invest their full authority within 12 months and establishes a process for funds to exit the program after seven years, contingent upon compliance with investment requirements.
-Overall, the bill aims to stimulate economic growth in underserved areas while ensuring accountability and compliance among growth funds.
+Furthermore, the bill establishes the Alabama Rural, Agribusiness, and Opportunity Zone Jobs Act Account, allowing for an appropriation of up to $25 million, and modifies loan agreement terms for growth funds, including a 1% interest rate and potential loan forgiveness based on job metrics.
+It extends the application period for growth fund certification from 30 to 90 days and maintains requirements for significant prior investments in nonmetropolitan and minority-owned businesses.
+The bill also introduces strict investment mandates for growth funds, requiring them to invest 100% of their authority in designated areas within 12 months, with specific percentages allocated to agribusiness, minority-owned businesses, rural areas, and opportunity zones.
+The legislation will take effect three months after passage, contingent upon a minimum appropriation of $12.5 million to the new account for the fiscal year 2024-2025.

 Enrolled: 40-9H-2, 40-9H-5, 40-9H-7